'Sex, Lies And Stardom': Exploitation In Howard Hughes' Hollywood

 On how Hughes' 1946 plane crash in Beverly Hills was a turning point in his behavior

-Both the acquisition of RKO and the mismanagement of that studio, and some of this compulsive starlet juggling that we've talked about, these things like accelerate after the 1946 crash.
+Both the acquisition of RKO and the mismanagement of that studio, and some of this compulsive starlet juggling that we've talked about, these things ... accelerate after the 1946 crash.
 All of the RKO stuff happens after the 1946 crash, but also after that point it's when he is involved with many women at one time and seems to be pathologically juggling them.
 He seems to be getting his excitement out of having multiple women who he's telling all kinds of lies to, rather than actually getting sexual excitement. ...

-He would be telling them all elaborate lies when he couldn't be with them or when he would choose to be with another woman, he would be like, "I'm in New York but I'm going to fly in tomorrow."
+He would be telling them all elaborate lies when he couldn't be with them or when he would choose to be with another woman, he would be, like, "I'm in New York but I'm going to fly in tomorrow."
 And meanwhile he would be in the next bungalow [at the Beverly Hills Hotel] just on the phone with them.

 On how Hollywood studios controlled actresses